Planned Gifts

 Sizeable Tax Break

-From a fiscal perspective, the tax breaks are a huge advantage to making a planned giving arrangement.
+From a fiscal perspective, tax breaks are a huge advantage to making a planned giving arrangement.
 The specifics will vary according to a range of factors, so you’ll need to evaluate the possibilities on a case-by-case basis.

 Donors can give to a certain campaign or to the annual fund, but rarely do they have the chance to detail exactly how their money should be spent within the organization.
 Planned gifts put complete power in the donor’s hands.